obsproject/obs-crowdin-sync/README.md

-**obs-crowdin-sync** is a set of 2 GitHub Actions that streamline the synchronization and localization process between the [OBS Studio repository](https://github.com/obsproject/obs-studio) and the [OBS Studio Crowdin project](https://crowdin.com/project/obs-studio).
+**obs-crowdin-sync** is a GitHub Action that streamlines the synchronization and localization process between the [OBS Studio repository](https://github.com/obsproject/obs-studio) and the [OBS Studio Crowdin project](https://crowdin.com/project/obs-studio).

 In the [Wiki](https://github.com/obsproject/obs-crowdin-sync/wiki) you can read more about the specific goals of this project and what features it has.